 Joining the debt buying and debt collection industry can be highly rewarding.
 Even though it is risky and has a negative connotation, you should still succeed if you take advantage of the guide and remain careful.

-The industry only has a bad name because the few have exploited the industry for their gain.
+The industry only has a bad name because the very few people have exploited it for their gain.
 Their lack of understanding of the regulations and ethics does not mean that the industry is not worth pursuing.
-You should always be mindful of whoever you deals with.
-Practice ethical, legal, and honest business to avoid getting in trouble.
-There is a lot that you can do to succeed.
+It would be best always to be mindful of whoever you deal with.